How we are responding to the situation

-In response to the growing psychological distress in workers and volunteers in the community action and social economy sectors in Québec, the Comité sectoriel de la main-d'œuvre de l’Économie sociale et de l’Action communautaire has created a free listening and support service that will be available for approximately the next five months during the COVID-19 crisis.
+In response to the growing psychological distress in workers and volunteers in the community action and social economy sectors in Québec, the Comité sectoriel de la main-d'œuvre de l’Économie sociale et de l’Action communautaire has created a free listening and support service that will be available for a few months during the COVID-19 crisis.

 Union des consommateurs (May 8, 2020)

 The Associations coopératives d’économie familiale (ACEF) continue to help people who use their services to better understand and manage their financial situation during the pandemic.
 The Foundation’s contribution will help to raise awareness of these services within the various ACEFs that are members of the Union des consommateurs.